lcox74/uqcsbot-discord/uqcsbot/snailrace/docs/race.md

     - `dont-fill` To not automatically fill the race with enough racers.
     - `no-bets` Skips the betting stage.
+    - `only-one` If there was a draw, race the draw racers again until one wins.

 > **Note:** Some snails are better at shorter races than longer ones, this can
 >           be used for your benefit as the host with your select snail.